Updated: 18-Apr-23

 Fuel Pumps

-Click here for fuel pump & fuel gauge sender part numbers and other information.
-Click here for in-tank fuel pump replacement.
-Click here for main fuel pump replacement.
+Tap here for in-tank fuel pump replacement.
+Tap here for main fuel pump replacement.

 Fuel injected Cabriolets from 1984* to 1993 have 2 electric fuel pumps.
 The main fuel pump is located beneath the car, passenger side, in front of the gas tank.
 The second pump, called a transfer pump, is located inside the gas tank; access to this pump is on the passenger side under the rear seat.
 Both of these pumps are wired to the fuse/relay panel.
 If a pump fails to operate, check the fuse and relay first (i.e. check the voltage at the pumps).